opf/openproject-translations/README.md

 OpenProject-Translations and js locales from plugins are required by each plugin individually.

-### Updating Locales

-* This plugin provides several rake tasks to update locales.
-These tasks keep the following up to date: the source files in Crowdin and the translated files in the GitHub repos.
-We execute these tasks once a day.

 ## Requirements

 * OpenProject version **3.0.0 or higher** ( or a current installation from the `dev` branch)